Codecademy/docs/content/pytorch/concepts/nn/nn.md

 ## Introduction

-The **`nn module`** in PyTorch provides the foundation to build and train neural network models.
-It contains various layers, activation functions, loss functions, and optimization algorithms that enable the creation of complex deep-learning models.
-The `nn module` is highly customizable, enabling developers to construct neural network architectures.
+The `**torch.nn**` module in PyTorch provides the foundation for building and training neural network models.
+It includes a wide range of pre-built layers, activation functions, loss functions, and other components necessary for creating complex deep-learning models.
+The `torch.nn` module is highly flexible and customizable, allowing developers to design and implement neural network architectures tailored to specific tasks.

 ## Syntax